What are we Thinking – The Issue of the ‘White Male’

 The “white men are evil” narrative comes from radical, racist fringe activists, and yet so many in the mainstream have bought into using it seemingly without realizing the dire consequences (on top of the blatant racism.)

-If we bought into every radical idea in the same way then meat would be murder, ISIS and Sharia law would be the standard in mainstream thought, we would have chemtrail warning days (keep your kids inside there are several chemtrails over the city today), we’d be discussing the eating habits of the aliens in area 51, and feminist studies would be an actual academic field…oh wait, OK strike that last one, we will talk about the dubious peer-review system used by feminist academia in a future article, but I hope you see my point.
-(BTW, if you want a sneak preview of what the next article is going to be about, you can check here.)
+If we bought into every radical idea in the same way then meat would be murder, ISIS and Sharia law would be the standard in mainstream thought, we would have chemtrail warning days (keep your kids inside there are several chemtrails over the city today), we’d be discussing the eating habits of the aliens in area 51, and feminist studies would be an actual academic field…oh wait.
+Ok strike that last one, we will talk about the dubious peer-review system used by feminist academia in a future article, but I hope you see my point.

 There is an aspect of this I’d like to discuss though, since the good doctor did not bring this up, I will.